akhilesh-balaji/Textylic/README.md

 To use, simply download the .exe file from the releases page.
 Run it, and a shortcut on the start meny will be generated.
 You can use this to open the window.
 You can continue doing your work, and the notes window will not appear on the taskbar.
 To get it back, minimize all windows, or use Win+D, like those windows 7 desktop widgets.

-In the future, you can expect to see features such as improved font rendering and saving the formatting as well.
+In the future, you can expect to see features such as improved font rendering.
 Also, I am working on applying the formatting options first, and continue typing in the same style.

 <!-- As of now, there are a few bugs.
 Here are a couple of the known bugs that I am working on fixing:
 N/A -->